 We can see that in the above oscillator circuits, the output is a single source, however in all inverter topologies we require an alternately or oppositely polarized pulsing outputs from two sources.
 This can be simply achieved by adding an inverter gate stage (for inverting the voltage) to the existing output from the oscillators, see the figures below.

-Now let's try to understand the simple methods through which the the above explained with oscillator stages can be attached with a power stage for creating effective inverter designs quickly.
+Now let's try to understand the easy methods through which the the above explained with oscillator stages can be attached with a power stage for creating effective inverter designs quickly.

-Designing a Simple Inverter Circuit using IC 4049
+Designing an Inverter Circuit using NOT Gate Oscillator

-The following figure shows how a simple inverter can be configured using a NOT gate oscillator from the IC 4049.
+The following figure shows how a small inverter can be configured using a NOT gate oscillator such as from the IC 4049.

 Here basically N1/N2 forms the oscillator stage which create the required 50Hz or 60Hz clocks or oscillations required for the inverter operation.
 N3 is used for inverting these clocks because we need to apply oppositely polarized clocks for the power transformer stage.